Application development using React + Django

 ]

-and add the paths to our modules to it.
+and add paths to our modules.

 from django.contrib import admin